Get The Help You Deserve

 For example, a construction worker might suffer burns from touching a heated metal surface.

 Defective Products: Defective products, like malfunctioning electronics or poorly designed appliances, can cause burn injuries.
-A faulty hair straightener or an overheating smartphone could cause burns if they emit excessive heat or unexpectedly catch fire.
+A broken hair straightener or a hot phone can burn you if they get too hot or catch fire.

 Electrical Incidents: Electrical accidents can lead to severe burns.
 These accidents might happen due to faulty wiring, power line contact, or mishandling of electrical appliances.
 If a person touches a live wire, they could experience electric burns.